 Data analytics generally requires data modeling, in which raw data is collected, cleansed, categorized, converted, aggregated, validated, and otherwise transformed.
 Clean data is also helpful for BI.

 Once the data is clean, it's stored in a structure and format that lends itself to reporting.
 Often that means the data is stored in a data warehouse — a columnar data store that, nowadays, often runs on scalable cloud infrastructure.
 The data in the data warehouse represents a single version of truth for all organizational reporting, for both BI and data analytics.

 Both BI and data analytics call for an analytics stack founded on a data warehouse, with data piped in via an ETL tool.
 Stitch makes populating your data warehouse easy.

-Try Stitch for free
+Try Stitch for free for 14 days

 Does this discussion settle the question?
 Not likely.
 No matter how we define it, people are still going to use terms however they like.
 So what if someone says, "Data analytics is how you get to business intelligence" or "Business intelligence encompasses data analytics"?
 What if they want to talk about "business analytics"?
 So be it.
 The point of both processes is to analyze data and create reports to improve decision-making — on that point, everyone agrees.